Best homeowners insurance in Kentucky in 2021

 Do I need homeowners insurance in Kentucky?

-No, homeowners insurance is not legally required in Kentucky.
-However, if you have a mortgage, your lender will probably require it.
+Homeowners insurance is not legally required in Kentucky.
+However, if you have a mortgage, your lender will likely require it.
 Either way, having homeowners insurance is widely considered an important step in your financial planning.
-Without it, you’re responsible for paying out-of-pocket to repair or rebuild your home after a loss.
+Without it, you are responsible for paying out of pocket to repair or rebuild your home after a loss.
 These out-of-pocket expenses can grow rapidly and could lead to financial devastation.
 Homeowners insurance is designed to protect you from this risk.

 What is the best homeowners insurance in Kentucky?

-There isn’t one insurance company in Kentucky that is the best choice for everyone.
-Every company offers slightly different coverages, different discounts and different rates.
-Because of that, it is important to shop around to find the provider that can offer you the best deal.
+No single insurance company in Kentucky is the best choice for everyone.
+Every company offers different coverages, different discounts and different rates, and each homeowner’s situation is unique.
+It is important to shop around to find the provider that can offer you a policy that best fits your needs.

-How much does homeowners insurance cost in Kentucky?
+How much is home insurance per month in Kentucky?

 - Coverage A, Dwelling: $250,000